 Meetings are a normal feature of the Belgian business scene, either face-to-face or, with the predominance of international activities and the emergence of virtual teams, over the telecom/Internet network.
-They vary in their nature and content, but are a very common part of organisational life.
+Meeting etiquette in Belgium vary in their nature and content, but are a very common part of organisational life.

 Increasingly, meetings are team-oriented, with or without the participation of senior management.
 Project team meetings may be planned at short notice and often go on longer than the participants really want.
 It may be necessary to plan ahead when arranging meetings with senior executives, as agendas tend to be booked up some time in advance.